llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/pointer-arithmetic-on-polymorphic-object.rst

     b += 1;
     // warning: pointer arithmetic on class that declares a virtual function,
-    // undefined behavior if the pointee is a different class
+    //          which can result in undefined behavior if the pointee is a
+    //          different class

     delete[] static_cast<Derived*>(b);
   }